cyclosm/cyclosm-cartocss-style/README.md

 [`CONTRIBUTING.md`](CONTRIBUTING.md) file.

+## Changelog

+Changes to this theme are listed in the [`CHANGELOG.md`](CHANGELOG.md) file.
+Versions are tagged with Git tags and are available through Github releases feature.

 ## Licenses

 This style is based on the [Mapbox OSM-Bright](https://github.com/mapbox/osm-bright/commit/f1c8780cd7fe9d707fca693a82fdca38b7a98936) style, which is licensed under BSD-3-Clause license.
+Everything (be it icons or code) not listed explicitly below should be consider as available under this license.

 The contours and elevation lines render is based on the very good work and code available from [OpenTopoMap](https://github.com/der-stefan/OpenTopoMap).